 As a result of increased demand, pressure on national waiting lists continues to grow despite increases in overall activity levels.
 Demand for scheduled procedures in particular continues to exceed available capacity, with the HSE reporting a 22% increase in demand for these procedures in 2011 compared to 2010.
 Targets have been set and are routinely monitored by the HSE for hospital elective medical and surgical procedure waiting times for both adults and children.
-Data collated by the National Treatment Purchase Fund (NTPF) indicate that over 49,700 patients were on waiting lists for elective medical or surgical procedures in August 2013.
-The proportion not meeting the target was 26% for adults (aim maximum wait of six months from referral) and 41% for children (aim three months maximum), although there is evidence of seasonal trends as these figures had declined to 14% and 17% for adults and children, respectively, in December 2012, before climbing again.
-(2) The HSE's Outpatient Data Quality Programme to collate and monitor national outpatient waiting times commenced in 2011.
-This data is not complete as not all hospitals are currently reporting.
-However, the data is now of sufficient volume and quality that public reporting has started as part of the HSE monthly performance reports.
-Data from the end of August 2013 indicate that there were 374,104 patients waiting for an outpatient appointment, 58% of whom were waiting less than six months and 78% waiting less than 12 months.
-(3)
+Data collated by the National Treatment Purchase Fund (NTPF) indicates that there were 44,870 patients on waiting lists for elective medical or surgical procedures (excluding GI endoscopy) in December 2013.
+The proportion not meeting the target was 12% for adults (aim maximum wait of six months from referral) and 31.3% for children (aim three months maximum); the median wait time was 2.5 months.
+The HSE's Outpatient Data Quality Programme to collate and monitor national outpatient waiting times commenced in 2011, with data now routinely published as part of the HSE monthly performance reports.
+At the end of March 2014, it was reported that there were 331,281 patients on the Outpatient Waiting List database collated by the NTPF, 32.6% of whom were waiting longer than six months, with 4.9% on the list for longer than 12 months.3 Referrals to general surgery (including ('gastrointestinal surgery') constituted 11.3% (37,436) of the total waiting list.4 The HSE's National Performance Assurance Report, meanwhile, reported that 1,441 people were waiting over 13 weeks for gastrointestinal endoscopy at the end of March 2014, 16% of the total waiting list; although this report noted that no patients were waiting for greater than four weeks for an urgent colonoscopy, it did not comment on those patients referred for urgent upper GI endoscopy.5

 A 2011 report, published by the King's Fund, which examined differences in admission rates for a range of routine surgical procedures in the UK, concluded that there is evidence of persistent, unwanted variation in healthcare.
 The report highlighted research that there is little or no variation in clinical practice when there is strong evidence and a professional consensus that an intervention is effective.
 In contrast, clinical practice variations are found to exist where the evidence is weaker and there is professional uncertainty that a procedure is effective.
 It concluded that unwanted variation in healthcare can directly impact equity of access to those services, population health outcomes and the efficient use of resources.
-(4) In Ireland, data from the Hospital In-Patient Enquiry (HIPE) system suggest that there is evidence of some variation in surgical rates for some scheduled procedures across regions and hospital groups.
+In Ireland, data from the Hospital In-Patient Enquiry (HIPE) system suggests that there is evidence of some variation in surgical rates for some scheduled procedures across regions and hospital groups.
 This variation may reflect inequitable access to necessary surgery or differences in treatment thresholds applied by specialists.